joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

 Filters allow you to apply a range of effects to bitmap and display objects, ranging from drop shadows to bevels and blurs.
 Each filter is defined as a class, so applying filters involves creating instances of filter objects, which is no different from constructing any other object.
-Once you’ve created an instance of a filter object, it can easily be applied to a display object by using the object’s `filters` property, or in the case of a BitmapData object, by using the `applyFilter()` method.
+Once you've created an instance of a filter object, it can easily be applied to a display object by using the object's `filters` property, or in the case of a BitmapData object, by using the `applyFilter()` method.

 </div>